Before electricity became

 megawatt (MW)

-rate at which electricity is being used at a specific moment.
-For
+describe the rate at which electricity is being used at a specific

-example, 100 watts describes the amount of electricity that a 100-watt
+moment.
+For example, 100 watts describes the amount of electricity that

-the total amount of electricity used over time.
-Watt-hours are a
+Watt-hours measure the total amount of electricity used over time.

-combination of the how fast the electricity is used (watts) and the
+Watt-hours are a combination of the how fast the electricity is used

-kilowatt-hours are useful for measuring amounts of electricity used
+and kilowatt-hours are useful for measuring amounts of electricity

 Kilowatt-hours are what show up on your electricity bill.
 One kilowatt